>

 While medical aspects of hospice and palliative care have received increasing attention in recent years, the spiritual dimensions that profoundly influence patient and family experiences remain under addressed in both education and practice.
 Research demonstrates that neglecting spiritual needs contributes to poorer outcomes, increased suffering and complicated grief for families.

-Don’t miss your chance to contribute to this vital conversation about spirituality and end-of-life care.
+Don’t miss your chance to contribute to this vital conversation about spirituality and end of life care.

 Agenda